pronitdas/edtech-platform/media-uploader/work/refactor.md

 - **Test Suite**: Pytest, fixtures, DB reset.
 - **Neo4j via Docker Compose**: For graph features.
 - **Single Table Model**: `EdTechContent` with `language` column implemented.
+- **Production-Ready Docker Compose**: Added production DB config, volumes, and backup scripts.

 ### 🟡 In Progress / To Do
 - **Data Migration**: Write Python scripts to export from Supabase and import into local Postgres.
 Use CSV/JSON as intermediate format.
-- **Production-Ready Docker Compose**: Add production DB config, volumes, and backup scripts.

 #### **Action Steps**
 1. [x] Refactor all code to use `edtech_content` with a `language` column (✅ Completed - see models.py).